ComboStrikeHQ/importeur/README.md

 ## Development

-In order to be able to run the tests, a Postgres database named `importeur_test` is needed.
+In order to be able to run the tests, a Postgres database is needed.
 Having a PostgreSQL user with CREATEDB permission, create `.env.test` file with your DATABASE_URL configuration, for example:

 `DATABASE_URL: 'postgres://user:password@localhost:5432/importeur_test'`